darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 [Video bookmark](https://www.youtube.com/watch?v=U_zcIgNNjbw&t=07m41s)

 So we know from this counter example that somewhere along the proof we have to use more of euclidian geometry, more properties of the euclidian plane, than just that any two points uniquely determine the line straight line through them.
-Now what I propose to do is to approach this problem as a programming exercise and what I shall do is show that if the given points are not collinear that then there exists a line through exactly two of those points.
-And I will show the existence of such a line by designing an algorithm that compute that line.
+Now what I propose to do is to approach this problem as a programming exercise, and what I shall do is show that if the given points are not collinear, that then there exists a line through exactly two of those points.
+And I will show the existence of such a line by **designing** an algorithm that computes that line.

-Well, I need one function, "nopo" that is short for the "number of point on".
+Well, I need one function, "nopo" that is short for the "number of points on".

 ![b.10](b.10.png)